 For many people, their energy peaks in the morning between 10:00 AM and 12:00 PM.
 But your own body might be a little different.
 Some people attest to getting their most important work done at night.
 Others get it done in the afternoon.
 Whatever that time is, mark it down and protect it.
 If you can’t protect that time, then the next best thing is going to be finding a chunk of time you can control.
 For many, that’s where the wee hours of the morning come into play.
 While the rest of the world sleeps, they’re making headway on their most important goals.

 The last part is about protecting your time block by limiting both external and internal distractions.
 What you need is a bunker.
-A bunker is a safe place you can go, with all the provision you need to stay focused on the task at hand.
+A bunker is a safe place you can go, with all the provisions you need to stay focused on the task at hand.
 Maybe you have that special place in mind—an office or a corner in a coffee shop—but if you don’t, don’t worry, you can read all about building the perfect bunker here.

 Once you’ve blocked off the time you need to complete the goals you’ve set on your 411, the next thing you should focus on is finding accountability.